Description

 Senior Staff

-1. Each club must have a minimum of two senior staff (over the age of 21); one male and one female when sending both male and female teen leaders; ratio of one adult staff for every five to seven teens.
+1. Each club must have a minimum of two senior staff (over the age of 21); one male and one female when sending both male and female teen leaders to canoe on the water; ratio of one adult staff for every five to seven teens.
+If your club has male or female teens who will not be going on the water, the club must have and additional pair of adult male and female senior staff present.

 Note: Senior staff coming with the teen leadership group may bring families if necessary, though we ask to keep extras to a minimum.
 No children are allowed on the river as this a a teen leadership trip, not a family outing.
 Families are expected to follow the same guidelines as the teen leaders and staff for eligibility.